What Is the ROI for Product Lifecycle Management (PLM)?

 For CFOs, as Bob Dylan once sang, “The times are a changing.”

 In today’s fast-paced bottom-line driven economy, there’s an increasing trend for CFOs to vet and even drive technology investments.
-The ROI of a smart technology investment is too impactful for CFOs not to be involved in these conversations.
+The return on investment (ROI) of a smart technology is too impactful for CFOs not to be involved in these conversations.

-To demonstrate why product lifecycle management (PLM) systems have increasingly caught the attention of CFOs, Arena offers its own proprietary analytics coupled with aggregated ROI metrics derived from studies from Aberdeen, Accenture, AMR, CIMdata, Gartner, IBM, and Oracle to provide a guideline for determining a potential range of measurable financial benefits of PLM.
+To demonstrate why product lifecycle management (PLM) systems have increasingly caught the attention of CFOs and senior executives, we are sharing our proprietary analytics based on thousands of customers along with aggregated ROI metrics derived from studies from Aberdeen, Accenture, AMR, CIMdata, Gartner, IBM, and Oracle to provide a guideline for determining a potential range of measurable financial benefits of PLM.